inelpandzic/imdgo/README.md

 Or simply - a light-weight distributed in-memory key-value store inspired primarily by Hazelcast.

-IMDGO is built on top of Raft consensus protocol ([Hashicorp's implementation](https://github.com/hashicorp/raft)) where all write (set and delete) operations are done through Raft and reads are done from a local replica.
+IMDGO is built on top of Raft consensus protocol ([Hashicorp's implementation](https://github.com/hashicorp/raft)) where all write (set and delete) operations are done through Raft and reads are read from a local replica.

 ![imdgo diagram](diagram.png)